CARTAvis/carta-controller/docs/src/step_by_step.rst

                 sudo add-apt-repository ppa:cartavis-team/carta-preview
                 sudo apt-get update

-            Multiple versions of the backend package and its casacore dependency cannot be installed simultaneously.
+            Multiple versions of the backend package and its CASA dependency cannot be installed simultaneously.
 If you would like to install the release and beta backends in parallel on the same system, we recommend that you use containers.

             Make sure that you install the matching controller version (using the ``beta`` tag).